Lhasa to Kailash Manasarovar Distance: How to Get to Kailash from Lhasa by Road or Flight

 Total Distance: 1,832 kilometers

-Road Condition: Poor to average, with several stretches of gravel road and narrow single lane asphalt.
+Road Condition: Poor to average, with several stretches of gravel road and narrow single-lane asphalt.

 Duration: Six Days

-Highlights along Lhasa to Kailash Northern Route:
+Highlights along the Lhasa to Kailash Northern Route:

-After leaving Damxung to head over the Nyenchen Tanglha Mountains, you will stop for a while at the beautiful Lake Namtso, the Heavenly Lake, before heading over the boundary and into Nagqu Prefecture of northern Tibet to Baingoin.
-From Baingoin, the road gets worse, and the route to Nyima, while filled with stunning mountain vistas and amazing natural lakes, is mostly gravel, with some stretches being mere dirt roads across the meadows, with only the tracks of the other vehicles that use the road pointing the way.
+After leaving Damxung to head over the Nyenchen Tanglha Mountains, you will stop for a while at the beautiful Lake Namtso, the Heavenly Lake, before heading over the boundary into Nagqu Prefecture in northern Tibet to Baingoin.
+From Baingoin, the road gets worse, and the route to Nyima, while filled with stunning mountain vistas and amazing natural lakes, is mostly gravel, with some stretches being dirt roads across the meadows, with only the tracks of the other vehicles that use the road pointing the way.

 Dining and Accommodation:

-Is it possible to travel from Lhasa to Kailash Manasarovar by flight?
+Is It Possible to Travel from Lhasa to Kailash Manasarovar by Flight?

 If you are not into long drives that take several days, then it is possible to take a flight to get closer to Mount Kailash.
 Flights run from the Lhasa Gonggar International Airport to Ngari Gunsa Airport in Shiquanhe Town of Ngari.

-Lhasa to Ngari Flight (1,083km)
+Lhasa to Ngari Kunshar Airport by flight (1,083km)

-Ngari to Kailash Manasarovar by Road (248km)
+Ngari Kunshar Airport to Kailash Manasarovar by road (248km)

-Tibet Permits for Kailash Tour from Lhasa
+Tibet Travel Permits for Kailash Manasarovar Tour from Lhasa

 For those traveling to Mount Kailash from Lhasa, there are a number of permits you will need in order to get to the sacred mountain.
 The first, which you will have been given to get into Tibet, is the Tibet Travel Permit, which is required for all tourists traveling to Tibet and covers travel only in the area of Lhasa prefecture-level city.
-This is applied for before you fly to China to travel to Lhasa, and takes around 15-20 days to process.
+This is applied for before you fly to China to travel to Lhasa, and it takes around 15-20 days to process.

-You will also need the Alien’s Travel permit, which is required for all tourists traveling to the areas of Tibet outside Lhasa that are not military controlled.
-These are generally known as the “unopened” areas of Tibet, and include Shigatse and Mount Everest.
+You will also need the Alien’s Travel permit, which is required for all tourists traveling to the areas of Tibet outside Lhasa that are not military-controlled.
+These are generally known as the “unopened” areas of Tibet and include Shigatse and Mount Everest.
 This can be obtained from the Lhasa office of the Foreign Affairs Office and takes around an hour to procure.

 Conclusion

-The routes from Lhasa to Mount Kailash are both long, and which route you take depends on what you are looking for in your trip.
+The routes from Lhasa to Mount Kailash are both long and which route you take depends on what you are looking for during your trip.
 If you prefer the sights of the cities, monasteries, and Mount Everest, then the southern route, which is the shorter route, is ideal for you.
 However, if you prefer to travel through open grasslands and prairies, pass hundreds of small and large lakes with the sun shimmering on their bright surfaces, and hope to see some of the beautiful creatures of northern Tibet, including the potential to spot a snow leopard, then take the northern route.
 If neither appeals to you, there is always the flight to Ngari from Lhasa.

 Related Readings: